-I must admit, being a visual person and never being able to turn “off”, when I first joined Pinterest it was like an addiction.
+I must admit, being a highly visual person and never being able to turn "off", when I first joined Pinterest I was hooked.
 I couldn’t get enough of those gorgeous idea inspiring photos.

 It didn't matter what category I was looking at, my boards and pins grew at an alarming rate.
 After a while I found myself having to allow myself small periods of time on the platform - seriously, it was getting out of control.
 I felt like I needed my daily fix.

-I understand not everyone is NOT like me (thank God, I hear my friends say!) – I’m a keen DIYer, photographer, interior designer, web designer, cook….
-The list goes on but I don’t want to scare anyone off, so I’ll leave it at that.
+I understand not everyone is NOT like me (thank God, I hear my friends say!) - I'm a keen DIYer, photographer, marketer, web designer, cook....
+The list goes on but I don't want to scare anyone off, so I'll leave it at that.

 The point I'm trying to make is, Pinterest is awesome and, if right for your business, can be a powerful marketing tool.